-The policy and operations agency will need to scan the DOL database continually (daily) for vehicles that are eligible for or required to enroll in the road usage charge and coordinate with DOL to send out a letter and road usage charge brochure.
+The policy and operations entity will need to scan the DOL database at appropriate periods, depending on the transition plan by which vehicles are phased into the road usage charge, for vehicles that are required to enroll in the road usage charge.
+The policy and operations entity will need to coordinate with DOL to send out a letter and road usage charge brochure.

-The policy and operations agency will need to process each application and follow up with each individual registration.
+The policy and operations entity will need to process each application and follow up with each individual registration.